Denture Clinic Adelaide

 Acrylic partial dentures are usually used as a transitional or temporary replacement of missing teeth, depending on your personal circumstances.
 Acrylic Partial Dentures are more affordable, but they tend to feel more bulky.
 The partial denture has an acrylic base upon which the teeth are set and is attached to natural teeth with small metal clasps.
 The acrylic partial denture is often available the same day, depending on availability.

-Denture implants are an excellent alternative to dentures.
-They can replace everything you've lost - from the ability to eat and taste everything you want, to a beautiful smile.
+Implant retained dentures are an excellent alternative to conventional dentures.
+They can replace everything you’ve lost – from the ability to eat everything you want, to a beautiful smile.
 Implants are artificially-made replacements for the tooth roots that have been lost.
-They behave much like real roots; even bonding with the jawbone.
+An implant retained overdenture is not only very secure, but can be easily removed at home for cleaning, ensuring healthy gums, clean implants and a clean denture.

 Fixed bridge: with this treatment, your new teeth look and feel just like your natural ones.
 People will find it hard to tell the difference.
 Your new teeth are securely fastened to the implants and are removable only by your dental practitioner.